Vancouver company helping to create transformative medicines

 Sree: This program really helped me learn entrepreneurship skills — something I would never learn in school.
 The online market validation training allowed me to understand what goes on behind the scenes in launching a company and gave me an understanding of the commercialization process.

 Q: What tips or advice do you have for companies looking to hire students?

 Cathy: Students bring value to the workforce for any growth-driven companies in B.C.
 In addition to their technical contributions, students provide our scientists, product managers, engineers and other staff with valuable mentoring opportunities.
 This experience helps to develop a collaborative workforce and future leaders that know how to manage, lead, mentor and coach employees.

 Q: What would you say to students who want to work at a tech company?

-Sree: I would advise students to take advantage of this opportunity to learn how Science or knowledge put into practical use to solve problems or invent useful tools. companies operate and how knowledge leads to innovation.
+Sree: I would advise students to take advantage of this opportunity to learn how technology companies operate and how knowledge leads to innovation.
 Tech companies are usually very diverse, so it’s a great chance to build your professional network, find mentors and learn about future career opportunities.

 Could your tech company benefit from hiring Ph.D. and Master’s students?
 Our ISI program give you up to $10,000 a year to hire the right talent for your team.
 Apply today.